Economic Impact | Income

 Loading

-The majority of people who earn less work fewer hours.
-But notably, more than a third of participants whose employment status has remained unchanged since the wildfires have still experienced a decline in income.
-This means that people have likely suffered pay cuts in their existing jobs or had to switch to lower-earning jobs, likely because of a reduction in available work opportunities.
+Over half of survey respondents earn less than they did before the fires.
+Predictably, the vast majority of people who work fewer hours have less income.
+But notably, about half of participants whose employment status has remained unchanged since the wildfires have still experienced a decline in income.
+This means that people have likely suffered pay cuts in their existing jobs or had to switch to lower-earning jobs, likely due to fewer job opportunities.
+A slight trend towards higher incomes for people without changes in employment status is evident, and could in part result from rising prices and overall rising nominal incomes across the state.

 How much income do fire-impacted people have?